CANADA FX DEBT-C$ rises with resources, Bank of Canada

 "So the secondary market trading is in the background."

-Recent issues include share offerings from Barrick Gold (ABX.TO: Quote) and Fairfax Financial Holdings Ltd (FFH.TO: Quote), while Royal Bank of Canada (RY.TO: Quote) said it may raise funds in debt or preferred shares.
+Recent issues include share offerings from Barrick Gold (ABX.TO) and Fairfax Financial Holdings Ltd (FFH.TO), while Royal Bank of Canada (RY.TO) said it may raise funds in debt or preferred shares.

 The two-year bond CA2YT=RR was up 8 Canadian cents at C$99.60 to yield 1.207 percent, while the 10-year bond CA10YT=RR gained 70 Canadian cents to C$103.45 to yield 3.330 percent.
 The 30-year bond CA30YT=RR rose C$1.36 to C$119.11 to yield 3.869 percent.